patarapolw/bw-downloader/README.md

 # Horizontal scroll

-Run "node [./puppeteer/chrome.mjs](/puppeteer/chrome.mjs)".
+Run `node ./chrome-puppet.mjs`.
 It will open a programmable Chrome window.
 Use that to login to Bookwalker.
 Open the viewer tab ready.

-Run "node [./puppeteer/simulate-horizontal.mjs](/puppeteer/simulate-horizontal.mjs)" without closing the viewer tab and Chrome.
+Run `node ./chrome-sim.mjs` without closing the viewer tab and Chrome.

+Alternatively, provide a URL argument `node ./chrome-sim.mjs <bookwalker-viewer-URL>`